ncr/masochism/README.markdown

       <<: *defaults
       host: master.example.com

-To enable masochism, this is required:
+To enable masochism, this call is required:

     # enable masochism
     ActiveReload::ConnectionProxy.setup!

-Example usage:
+Example usage for a Rails application:

     # in environment.rb
     config.after_initialize do